 2.6.5 Base Rent with respect to the Second Floor Additional Premises shall be increased to include the amount of the Second Floor Additional Premises Amortized TI Allowance disbursed by Landlord in accordance with this Amendment at a rate of eight percent (8%) annually amortized over a six (6) year period commencing on the Final Commencement Date (as defined below).
 The amount by which Base Rent for the Second Floor Additional Premises shall be increased shall be determined as of the Final Commencement Date and Base Rent for the Second Floor Additional Premises shall be increased accordingly and incorporated into the blended Base Rent for the Additional Premises calculated by Landlord in accordance with Section 4.
-If such determination does not reflect use by Tenant of all of the Second Floor Additional Premises Amortized TI Allowance and Tenant elects to use additional amounts of the Second Floor Additional Premises Amortized TI Allowance prior to the TI Deadline, then Base Rent for the Second Floor Additional Premises and incorporated into the blended Base Rent for the Second again as of the TI Deadline and incorporated into the blended Base Rent for the Additional Premises Amortized TI Allowance prior to the TI Deadline, then Base Rent for the Additional Premises calculated by Landlord in accordance with Section 4.
-With Tenant paying (on the next succeeding day that Base Rent is due under the Lease (the "TI True-Up Date")) any underpayment of the further adjusted Base Rent for the period beginning on the Final Commencement Date and ending on the TI True-Up Date.
+If such determination does not reflect use by Tenant of all of the Second Floor Additional Premises Amortized TI Allowance and Tenant elects to use additional amounts of the Second Floor Additional Premises Amortized TI Allowance prior to the TI Deadline, then Base Rent for the Additional Premises shall be determined again as of the TI Deadline and incorporated into the blended Base Rent is due under the Lease (the "TI True-Up Date")) any underpayment of the further adjusted Base Rent for the period beginning on the Final Commencement Date and ending on the TI True-Up Date.
 For purposes of this Amendment, the "Final Commencement Date" shall mean the date that is the later to occur of (a) the Second Floor Additional Premises Commencement Date and (b) the Third Floor Additional Premises Commencement Date (as defined below).